PagerDuty/incident-response-docs/docs/oncall/being_oncall.md

         * Is it something that should be worked on right now or escalated into a major incident? ("production server on fire" situations.
 Security alerts) - do so.
         * Is it some tactical work that doesn't have to happen during the night? (for example, disk utilization high watermark, but there's plenty of space left and the trend is not indicating impending doom) - snooze the alert until a more suitable time (working hours, the next morning...) and get back to fixing it then.
     * Check Slack for current activity.
 Often (but not always) actions that could potentially cause alerts will be announced there.
     * Does the alert and your initial investigation indicate a general problem or an issue with a specific service that the relevant team should look into?
-If it does not look like a problem you are the expert for, then escalate to another team.
+If it does not look like a problem you are the expert for, then [escalate](/oncall/escalation_matrix.md) to another team.

 1. **Fix**
     * You are empowered to dive into any problem and act to fix it.
     * Involve other team members as necessary: do not hesitate to escalate if you cannot figure out the cause within a reasonable timeframe or if the service / alert is something you have not tackled before.
     * If the issue is not very time sensitive and you have other priority work, create a JIRA ticket to keep a track of it (with an appropriate severity).
+        * Your ticket should probably also include an investigation of why this paged rather than some other kind of alert.

 1. **Improve**
     * If a particular issue keeps happening; if an issue alerts often but turns out to be a preventable non-issue – perhaps improving this should be a longer-term task.